eyas-ranjous/timer-node/README.md

 A timestamp-based timer that enables recording elapsed time and formatting the result.

-✅ It does NOT use setInterval/setTimeout/process.
+✅ It does NOT use setInterval/setTimeout/process.<br />
-✅ It works in javascript & typescript.
+✅ It works in javascript & typescript.<br />
 ✅ It works in nodejs & reactjs.

 # Table of Contents